-Though the ancient species is exclusively found in Ireland, more remains of these deer have been found here than anywhere else in the world.
+Though the ancient species was not exclusively found in Ireland, more remains of these deer have been found in that country than anywhere else in the world.

-A fisherman and his assistant were out on the lakebed of Lough Neagh in Northern Ireland on Sept.
-5 when they reeled in the farthest thing from their usual catch.
+A fisherman and his assistant were out on the lakebed of Lough Neagh in Northern Ireland when they reeled in the farthest thing from their usual catch.

-Raymond McElroy and his assistant, Charlie Coyle, were shocked when they hooked a massive pair of elk antlers with its skull almost fully intact.
-As it turns out, their catch was not only unexpected but historic, as the ancient skull dates back over 10,500 years, according to LiveScience.
+Raymond McElroy and his assistant, Charlie Coyle, were shocked when they hooked a massive pair of elk antlers with the skull almost fully intact.
+As it turns out, their catch was not only unexpected but historic, as the ancient skull dates back more than 10,500 years, according to LiveScience.

 The skull and antlers once belonged to a now extinct ancient species known as the “Irish elk” (Megaloceros giganteus).
-The skull and antlers measure about 6 feet (or 1.8 meters) long, which gives a sense of just how large these creatures were when they once roamed the earth.
+The skull and antlers measure about six feet across, which gives a sense of just how enormous these creatures were when they once roamed the earth.

-Indeed, Irish elk were one of the largest species of deer to ever exist and they’ve been extinct for nearly 10,000 years.
+Indeed, the Irish elk was one of the largest species of deer to ever exist.
+This species has now been extinct for more than 10,000 years.

-The name “Irish elk” is a misleading one, however, as these creatures are not elk nor exclusively found in Ireland.
-These massive animals are technically categorized as deer and could be found all across Europe, Asia, and northern Africa.
+The name “Irish elk” is a misleading one, however, as these creatures are neither elks nor exclusively found in Ireland.
+These massive animals are technically categorized as deer and could be found in Europe, Asia, and Africa when they were still alive.

 According to Mike Simms, a paleontologist at the Ulster Museum in Belfast, these deer were once able to live in the Irish grass plains when the weather and environment suited them.

-McElroy believes that the lower jawbone actually might match with the elk skull he just discovered, although experts haven’t yet confirmed or investigated this theory.
+McElroy believes that the lower jawbone actually might match with the elk skull he just discovered, although experts haven’t yet confirmed this theory.